Zoncker/MPL/README.md

 ```
 ## Text keys parser

-Pretty dumb approach, but still
+Pretty dumb approach, but still...

 Enter the phrase and directory to search (if not, will search in the default one)
 ```python
 Enter a phrase to search for:а не